- Explain the theory and practice of Traumatic Incident Reduction

 - List conditions to check before beginning a TIR session

-- Assess potential issues to be addressed using distress and interest ratings
+- Assess potential issues to be addressed, using distress and interest ratings

-- List situations in which you would ask for an earlier, similar event when using Basic TIR
+- List situations in which you would ask for an earlier, similar event when using Basic TIR and when using Thematic TIR.

 - List situations in which you would use the “additional questions” in the TIR technique

-- List situations in which you would use the positive recall list
+- List situations in which you would use the Positive Recall List

 - Describe what actions to take with a client who is not yet ready for TIR